rkapuria/Yelp/README.md

 5. Setup

 - git clone https://github.com/rohantesting/Yelp.git
-bundle install (this will install all dependencies for running the Jungle Project) Execute
+bundle install (this will install all dependencies for running the Yelp Project) Execute

 6. Commmands